-The Graduate Admissions Committee will not review applications until the application fee and all required materials are completed and received by the deadlines indicated.
+All documents requested below must be uploaded electronically as PDFs with the online application.
+Do not mail or email any supporting materials to the School of Informatics and Computing.
+The Graduate Admissions Committee will not review applications until the application fee and all required materials are completed and received by the deadline.